Tom4tot/Disable-Microsoft-Defender-Real-Time-Protection-solutions/README.md

 If you don't do that, Windows will block any third-party change, including ones from official components such as CMD or PowerShell.
 Tamper Protection has to be disable from settings, it can't be disabled from anywhere else.
 The change simply won't stick.

+### Better be safe than sorry
+- Obviously, disabling RTP will decrease security; therefore, it's highly recommended to use a firewall in whitelist mode ([simplewall](https://github.com/henrypp/simplewall/) is a great tool for that) as well as scanning your system regularly, especially files from the internet.
+- It also involves to disable Tamper protection.

 ## Method 1: Group Policy Editor (recommended)
 - How-to: `Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Real-time protection → Turn off real-time protection (enabled)`
 - Pros: